microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 }
 ```

-This custom logger should be provided in the service client constructor and will be created when creating or getting
-the container.
-Once the container is returned, the custom logger is now hooked up to the container's telemetry system.
+This custom logger should be provided in the service client constructor.
+Fluid will create an instance of the logger when creating or getting the container.
+The custom logger is hooked up to the container's telemetry system by the time the container is returned.

 ```ts
 async function start(): Promise<void> {